DanialArab/Software-Design/README.md

 contributes to cognitive load**.
 If we can find design techniques that minimize dependencies and obscurity, then we can reduce the complexity of software.

+- **Complexity is incremental**: Complexity isn’t caused by a single catastrophic error; it accumulates in lots of small chunks.
+A single dependency or obscurity, by itself, is unlikely to affect significantly the maintainability of a software system.
+Complexity comes about because hundreds or thousands of small dependencies and obscurities build up over time.
+Eventually, there are so many of these small issues that every possible change to the system is affected by several of them.

+- The incremental nature of complexity makes it hard to control.
+It’s easy to convince yourself that a little bit of complexity introduced by your current change is no big deal.
+However, if every developer takes this approach for every change, complexity accumulates rapidly.
+Once complexity has accumulated, it is hard to eliminate, since fixing a single dependency or obscurity will not, by itself, make a big difference. **In order to slow the growth of complexity, you must adopt a “zero tolerance” philosophy,** as discussed in Chapter 3.

 -